environ-developers/Environ/Doc/style-guide.md

 !
 ```

-- use dashed line to separate variable declaration from subroutine/function body
+- use dashed line to separate USE statements, variable declarations, and body
 - section-closing dashed line not required if final block
   - for IF, DO, SELECT blocks, final means before END statement

-# docstrings
+# Docstrings

 - docstrings should be added to the following blocks:
   - module
+  - interface
   - type definition
   - subroutine
   - function